 Suzanne Le Menestrel, PhD, is a Senior Program Officer with the Board on Children, Youth, and Families at the National Academies of Sciences, Engineering, and Medicine and a developmental psychologist with expertise in child and youth development, senior-level leadership, research and program evaluation, partnership building, and developing and leading collaborative initiatives.
 At the National Academies, Suzanne’s responsibilities have included directing four consensus studies focused on children and adolescents birth to age 21.
 Reports from these studies include: Preventing Bullying Through Science, Policy, and Practice and Promoting the Educational Success of Children and Youth Learning English: Promising Futures.
 Prior to her tenure with the National Academies, she was founding national program leader for youth development research at 4-H National Headquarters.
 Before that, she served as research director in the Academy for Educational Development’s Center for Youth Development and Policy Research and was a research associate at Child Trends.
 She was a founder of the Journal of Youth Development: Bridging Research and Practice and chaired its Publications Committee.
 Dr. Le Menestrel has published in numerous refereed journals, and is an invited member of several advisory groups including a research advisory group for the American Camp Association, a Girl Scouts of the Nation’s Capital STEM Strategy advisory group, and the Cooperative Extension System-Robert Wood Johnson Foundation Culture of Health Initiative National Leadership Steering committee.
 She received the 2012 Outstanding Leadership and Service to the Extension Evaluation Profession award from the American Evaluation Association.
 She holds an M.S. and a Ph.D. in human development and family studies from the Pennsylvania State University, a B.S. in psychology from St. Lawrence University, and a nonprofit management executive certificate from Georgetown University.

-Tara Lynn Mainero, MSW, is a research and policy analyst with over ten years of experience working to create opportunities for all of America’s children and youth to reach their full potential.
+Tara Lynn Mainero, MSW, is a Program Officer with the Board on Children, Youth, and Families and a research and policy analyst with over ten years of experience working to create opportunities for children and youth to reach their full potential.
 She has deep content knowledge of child development, behavioral health, and how the environments in which children live influence outcomes throughout the life course.
-Since joining the National Academies Board on Children, Youth, and Families in 2012, Ms. Mainero has led a range of activities, including a dissemination strategy for a consensus study on preventing child maltreatment; a workshop on opportunities to support development during the summer months; a forum collaborative on depression prevention; and a youth advisory group on bullying prevention.
+Since joining the National Academies Board on Children, Youth, and Families in 2012, Ms. Mainero has led a range of activities, including a dissemination strategy for a consensus study on preventing child maltreatment, a workshop on opportunities to support development during the summer months, a forum collaborative on depression prevention, and a youth advisory group on bullying prevention.
 Currently, Ms. Mainero directs a consensus study on fostering healthy emotional and behavioral development in children and youth.
 Prior to joining the National Academies, Ms. Mainero worked with federal staff at the Children’s Bureau in the US Department of Health and Human Services to develop funding announcements and review grant applications; provided clinical case management services to youth involved with the DC Department of Youth Rehabilitation Services; and supported executive leadership and advocacy efforts at the Children’s Defense Fund.
 She has been invited to speak at national conferences and to diverse stakeholder groups about science-based recommendations to strengthen research, policy, and practice.
 Ms. Mainero earned a Master of Social Work with a concentration in Social Policy and a Bachelor of Arts in Political Science.

 Priyanka Nalamada is an Associate Program Officer on BCYF.
 She joined the National Academies in 2014 after a short term congressional internship.
 She has worked over the past few years with the Health and Medicine Division’s Board on Global Health.
 Her work included research and project management around the topic of public-private partnerships for health in low- and middle-income countries, looking at the issues around the formation, engagement, operations, and management of PPPs for global health and the role of industry as a key partner.
 While at the Academies she has also worked on other issues from a global health perspective such as the threat of antimicrobial resistance, the sustainability of medical device donations in low resource settings, and the role of multinational companies in health literacy.
 She is a graduate of Bryn Mawr College with a degree in Political Science.